JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

 You can use this script to load the trajectory data into your database.

 Instructions on how to run this script can be found in the accompanying [README.md](https://github.com/JPBergsma/Export_traj_to_mongo/blob/master/README.md) file.
+If you have not restarted since installing MongoDB you still need to start MongoDB with: `sudo systemctl start mongod` You can check whether mongo db is running you can use: `sudo systemctl status mongod`

 ### Validation